awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-refresh-sql-command.md

 + A query that uses temporary tables for query optimization, such as optimizing common subexpressions\.
 + Subqueries in any place other than the FROM clause\.
 + External tables referenced as base tables in the query that defines the materialized view\.
++ Mutable functions, such as date\-time functions, RANDOM and non\-STABLE user\-defined functions\.

 ## Examples<a name="mv_REFRESH_MARTERIALIZED_VIEW_examples"></a>